Knut Boersma- Instructor

 Mr. Boersma is a licensed journeyman wireman in the state of Alaska, a member of the IBEW 1547, and has been in the trades since 2008.
 He has worked across Alaska from Prudhoe Bay, to Bristol Bay, to Cordova, and in the Pacific on Wake Island, with projects ranging across light commercial, industrial, healthcare, industrial controls, substations, and special systems.Mr Boersma is born and raised in Anchorage, graduating from East High School in 2005, and UM in 2008 with a B.A. in Anthropology.

-Grade level 11-12.
-Successful completion of Algebra I recommended.
+Grade levels 11-12.
+Successful completion of two semesters of Algebra 1 with a "C" or better is strongly recommended.

 Why take this course?

 - Learn wiring from a licensed journeyman electrician

 - Use the same tools and equipment as industry professionals

 - Build confidence by wiring and troubleshooting real-world circuits and equipment